 TEST SEQUENCE: The horn beeps 3 times with a 6 second pause and then beeps 4 times and continues until the air is cleared.
-The green LED is on.
-The red smoke LED blinks on in synch with the 3 beeps.
-The red CO LED blinks in sync with the 4 beeps.
+The red smoke LED blinks on in sync with the 3 beeps.
+The red CO LED blinks on in sync with the 4 beeps.

 This alarm incorporates the NFPA recognized horn signal for evacuation.

-LOCAL ORIGINATING SMOKE ALARM CONDITION: The horn beeps 3 times with a 2 second pause and continues until the air is cleared.
-The green LED is on.
-The red smoke LED blinks on in synch with the 3 beeps.
+SMOKE ALARM CONDITION: The horn beeps 3 times with a 2 second pause and continues until the air is cleared.
+The red smoke LED blinks on in sync with the 3 beeps.
 The red CO LED is off.